zecure/blog.zecure.org/content/post/alarm.md

 This will both tell the server that the Raspberry Pi is still alive and it also allows to turn `motion` on or off without having to expose ports.

 ## Phone Control
-I do not want to have to enable or disable the alarm system manually, that would be too much work.
+I do not want to enable or disable the alarm system manually, that would be too much work.
-My first approach was to detect my mobile phone in the network and enable the alarm if it is not found.
+My first approach consisted of a script that tried to detect my mobile phone in the network.
-Unfortunately the phone automatically enters a power saving mode where it will not be reachable in the network, so it did not work as expected.
+Unfortunately the phone automatically enters a power saving mode from time to time where it will not be reachable in the network, so this approach did not work as expected.
 So I moved to the Android application *Tasker* instead that allows me to execute actions on certain events.
+It is not free software but it does its job well.
 Currently, I am using the presence of my wifi to enable or disable the alarm.

 <img width="49%" src="/img/alarm/tasker2.png" />
 <img width="49%" src="/img/alarm/tasker3.png" />

+Alternatively you could also enable or disable motion with cron jobs at certain times to avoid having to use *Tasker*.
-It is still possible to see the current status, and to enable or disable the alarm manually through a web interface as well.
+It is also possible to enable or disable the alarm manually through the web interface as well.
 Simply use your admin user to access `/status`.

 <img width="100%" src="/img/alarm/tasker1.png" />